 If you’re struggling, then here are some things to consider as next steps:

-- Ask the public-health nurse to come in for a chat.
+- Ask the public-health nurse to come over for a chat.

-- If you have a health plan at work or in-house mental health counsellor, then that will be your fastest route to get counselling and psych services.
+- There are private counsellors who are specifically trained in postpartum care.
+If you have a health plan at work or in-house mental health counsellor, then that will be your fastest route to get counselling and psych services.

-- Call 811 if you need non-emergent medical advice as they are supposed to be well-trained in postpartum mental health.
+- Call 811 if you need non-emergent medical advice as they are often well-trained in postpartum mental health.

-- Get medical attention today if you have thoughts of harming self or baby.
-Unfortunately, that usually means a trip to the ER.
+- Get medical attention today, immediately if you have thoughts of harming self or baby.
+This usually means a trip to the ER and is a valid reason to call 911.

 - In case of psychosis, call 911.